modm-io/modm/README.md

 -------------

 The project homepage is located at [xpcc.io](http://develop.xpcc.io).

 The main API documentation is created from doxygen files in the doc-folder.
 It can be found [online here](http://xpcc.kreatives-chaos.com/api/).
+Please be aware that this API documentation reflects the master branch.

+If you want to have up-to-date documentation of the develop branch, execute `scons doc` in the xpcc root directory and the current development documentation will be available in `xpcc/doc/build/api/index.html`.

 Development Model
 -----------------